nishantsing/JS/README.md

 - Electron - Desktop App Development
 - D3 - Data Manipulation and Visulaization

+## Mistakes to avoid
+- Avoid nested ifs, check failure conditions and exit if it mets.
+There will be muliple ifs instead of nested ifs.(Avoid unnecessary complexity).
+- Too much functionality being handled in a single function, each function should have one job.(Single responsibility).
+- Difference between primitive types(String, number, boolean, null, undefined) and non-primitive(object, array, functions, map, set).
+In primitive type we deal with actual values, but with object we deal with references.
+Instead of asssigning one object to other use spread operator to create new objects.
+- Using many eventlistener instead of event delegation.
+Add one event listener to parent element(e.target can be used to match the child) and event delegation can be used instead of each child element.
+- overusing foreach instead of using other array methods like filter and map.

 ## Debugging

 - try to look for errors in chrome dev tools console.